 Have you ever literally sat there staring at a blank screen for over an hour?
 Okay, perhaps that’s a little ￼excessive.
 But it feels like an hour.
 Or maybe it really is…

-Anyways.
-You have all these ideas and thoughts rolling around inside of your brain but you can’t seem to put them into words?
-It’s not coming together like you imagined or hoped and your frustration grows and grows.
-Yeah.
-Me too.
+You have all these ideas and thoughts rolling around inside of your brain but you can’t seem to put them into words.
+If that’s you…you’re not alone!
+We all know what it’s like having your project not coming together like you imagined or hoped and your frustration grows and grows.

 How do you decide what you’re going to write about?
 That was my first struggle.
-Two years ago I started my first short story that turned out to be NOT such a short story.
+Two years ago I started my first short story that turned out to be not such a “short” story.
 It was as if the story didn’t want to stop.
-Then, as I continued writing, I began to get discouraged because I thought no one would like it or want to read it.
+Then, as I continued writing, I began to get discouraged because I thought, “no one is going to find this interesting”.
 That was my first struggle – creating a story that people would want to read.

 I began talking to other writers.
 I found some authors online that I reached out to.
 Their advice to me was simple: write something that YOU would want to read.
 Do not focus so much on writing for others.
 Create a story that speaks to YOU.
 Write a book that would grab YOUR attention.
 Because you’re never going to write a book that everyone loves.
 You just have to love it.